 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

 - Faster burst: Shoots at higher frequency (8 vs 6 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the X-A10 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the X-A10 requires a separate lens.

 - More compact: Is smaller (106x61mm vs 117x67mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the X-A10).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the X-A10).

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

 - Better image quality: Is equipped with a larger and more technologically advanced sensor.